-Contrary to what may be thought, the 20 year period does not necessarily have to run from the date when use of the path started.
-The period considered is the 20 years preceding the date on which the right to use the path is "brought into question".
+Contrary to what may be thought, the 20 year period does not necessarily run from the date when the use of the path started.
+The period is the 20 years' preceding the date on which the right to use the path is "brought into question".
 The public's right to use the path will be brought into question by an act/event which clearly demonstrates that their right to use the path is being challenged.
-So, a right of way could be brought into question by:-
+So, use of a path could be brought into question by:-